darebrawley/mip653/_projects/final-project.md

 date_visible:
 image:
 formats: "formats,formats"
-permalink: /assignment03/
+permalink: /final-project/
 description:
 ---

 # Final project
-For your final project you will develop a research project that uses mapping project that supports or researches some aspect of the Newark Forward plan.
+For your final project you will develop a research project that uses mapping project that supports or researches some aspect of  [Newark Forward: A blueprint for Equitable Growth and Opportunity in Newark](https://www.newarknj.gov/news/newark-forward-report).
 Students will be asked to focus in particular on the plan’s consideration of Housing, Environmental Sustainability, and Inclusive Development.
 A detailed assignment will be distributed midway through the semester.

 Broadly, students will devise a project of their own interest that may either be research-focused (answering a specific spatial research question for which the answer is not known) or narrative-driven (telling a story about a place/set of conditions to a particular audience).
 A list of topics will be distributed that can serve as possible starting points, and might include: